The Ultra-Low Frequency Universe

 Research Focus

 Within the ULU project, I will combine the survey with my expertise on the study of galaxy clusters.
 My group will adopt an innovative approach based on unveiling the full picture of the cosmic ray (CR) life-cycle in the intracluster medium.
-This approach effectively combines diverse topics historically studied independently, such as:
+This approach will effectively combine diverse topics historically studied independently, such as:

 1. The growth of structures